 A: All patients need to be seen by a provider for medication refills.
 Medications can be picked up Wednesdays from 3:30-5 PM and Fridays 3-5 PM.
 Our Medication Room is closed on Mondays.

 Q: Do you speak Spanish?

+A: We have Spanish-speaking translators available to translate in-person or over the phone.
+If you have a translation need, please let us know and we will arrange someone to help translate.

+*Edited:* A: All patients need to be seen by a provider for medication refills.
+Medications can be picked up Wednesdays from 3:30-5 PM and Fridays 3-5 PM.
+Our Medication Room is closed on Mondays.

+Q: Do you speak Spanish?

-A: We usually have a Spanish-speaking volunteer available to translate.
-We are working on recruiting more medical interpreter volunteers.
+A: We have Spanish-speaking translators available to translate in-person or over the phone.
 If you have a translation need, please let us know and we will arrange someone to help translate.